-RMHC Alberta serves families largely from across the province, from over 190 Albertan communities.
+RMHC Alberta serves families largely from across the province, from almost 200 Albertan communities.
 From Wood Buffalo to Lethbridge, and Grand Prairie to Lloydminster, families come from all corners and corridors of Alberta to stay at a Ronald McDonald House.

 Calgary: 27 suites, open 1985